Loading

 © The Authors.
 Blue Eyes Intelligence Engineering and Sciences Publication (BEIESP).
 This is an open access article under the CC-BY-NC-ND license (http://creativecommons.org/licenses/by-nc-nd/4.0/)

-Abstract: In this research article, a microstrip patch antenna optimized for WiFi 6E applications is presented and analyzed.
-The antenna, constructed with an FR4 substrate measuring 20 × 24 × 1.53 mm³, adopts a rectangular shape and is designed using CST MWS® software.
+Abstract: This research article presents and analyses a microstrip patch antenna optimised for WiFi 6E applications.
+The antenna, constructed with an FR4 substrate measuring 20 × 24 × 1.53 mm³, features a rectangular shape and was designed using CST MWS software.
 An equivalent circuit model is formulated and simulated with ADS software to ensure accurate representation.
-Operating at 6 GHz, simulated results from CST MWS® software indicate a bandwidth of 343 MHz (5.861 GHz to 6.204 GHz), while ADS software suggests 339 MHz (5.848 GHz to 6.187 GHz).
-In contrast, measured results exhibit a bandwidth of 196 MHz (5.827 GHz to 6.023 GHz).
+Operating at 6 GHz, simulated results from CST MWS software indicate a bandwidth of 343 MHz (5.861 GHz to 6.204 GHz), while ADS software suggests a bandwidth of 339 MHz (5.848 GHz to 6.187 GHz).
+In contrast, the measured results exhibit a bandwidth of 196 MHz (5.827 GHz to 6.023 GHz).
 Despite slight discrepancies, satisfactory alignment is observed between computational and experimental outcomes, supported by the equivalent circuit model.
-Radiation patterns, gain, and efficiency are measured in an anechoic chamber and compared with simulations.
-E-plane shows directionality, while H-plane demonstrates omnidirectionality, aligning well with simulated patterns.
-The simulated gain is 5.77 dBi, measured gain is 5.61 dBi, resulting in a simulated efficiency of 93% and a measured efficiency of 88%.
+Radiation patterns, gain, and efficiency are measured in an anechoic chamber and compared with the results of simulations.
+The E-plane exhibits directionality, while the H-plane demonstrates omnidirectionality, aligning well with the simulated patterns.
+The simulated gain is 5.77 dBi, while the measured gain is 5.61 dBi, resulting in a simulated efficiency of 93% and a measured efficiency of 88%.
 The antenna is deemed suitable for cost-effective WiFi 6E applications.

 Keywords: Compact Antennas, Large Bandwidth, Patch Antenna, WiFi 6E.